“What hath God wrought!”

 One frighted woman carefully put a fence around the telegraph pole near her home to prevent her cow from touching it.
 She claimed the cow had rubbed against the pole spoiling the animal’s milk and bewitching the beast.
 Others carefully watched from a distance to see if it would happen again.

-Others were simply confused when it came to the telegraph’s capabilities.
-Visitors to the office at the North American Hotel were told by a mischievous hotel proprietor that objects like handkerchiefs, newspapers, and stockings could be sent along the wires.
+Others were confused when it came to the telegraph’s capabilities.
+A mischievous hotel proprietor told visitors to the office at the North American Hotel that objects like handkerchiefs, newspapers, and stockings could be sent along the wires.

 Ahead of Its Time